dfkaye/constructor/README.md

 tape & testling
 ===============

-Using tape to test in order to use testling.
-tape works on node.js command line testling worked for a while but has been broken lately because of browserify
-___which is so terrible you have no idea.___
+Using tape to test in order to use testling.  tape works on node.js command line. testling worked for a while but has been broken lately because of browserify __which is so terrible you have no idea.__

 [![browser support](http://ci.testling.com/dfkaye/Constructor.png)](http://ci.testling.com/dfkaye/Constructor)